 M+V Survey 2016 | First published in M+Vs India Insight in July 2016

 India is already the World‘s 9th largest economy and likely to become 3rd largest by 2030.
 GDP growth is above 7% and set to stay that way with the World’s largest youth population beginning to enter the job market.
-India is vast and complicated and many international companies find it hard to succeed; so we asked international companies what this really means for them.
+India is vast and complicated and many international companies find it hard to succeed; so we asked international companies what this really means for them and what is the business potential in India.

 How much potential do you see in India in the next 3-5 years?

-We asked international Companies based in USA, Germany, France, Italy & other nations, how they view the potential of India: 62% of companies think India has lots of potential.
+We asked international Companies based in USA, Germany, France, Italy & other nations, how they view the potential of India: 62% of companies think there is lots of potential in India.

 Which industries see the most potential in India?